The New Normal: Changes at the Waikiki Aquarium due to COVID-19

 “Plexiglass on the front desk and in the gift shop.
 We are now a no cash operation, so everything has to be done through credit card,” Dr. Rossiter said about some of the changes in place.

-Among the changes, there will be no longer be touch screens and interactive exhibits for children.
+Among the changes, there will no longer be touch screens and interactive exhibits for children.

 “There were many touch screens that people could use.
 We’ve decommissioned those.
 There was the edge of the reef exhibit, where the kids could touch marine animals, but that would’ve been a real hotspot for potential transfers of COVID, so we decommission that as well,” Dr. Rossiter said.